Warwickshire

 Church of Our Lady

-Our Lady's has one of the best examples of dalle-de-verre glass in the country.
-There is an exhibition about the unique stained glass and church architecture (guided tours available).
-Refreshments and children's activities also available.
+Our Lady's is a Grade II listed Church with one of the best examples of dalle-de-verre glass in the country.
+Guided/ self-guided tours available with exhibition boards out about the stunning stained glass and Church architecture.

 Marton Museum of Country Bygones